 As always, an over-reliance, in this case on anti-terrorist utilities, bears the tendency of yielding unwarranted, negative effects.
 Foreseeably (especially irreparable) damage to the physical integrity of a person and to the integrity of society is, indeed, absolutely reprehensible.
 Measures causing physical and psychological harm have partly been banned by international conventions already.

 A note to political decision-makers: he who has the means and tools of anti-terrorism at his disposal risks excess in the application of measures up to so-called extreme measures.
-The idea of a guided society is an enticement which has to be prevented at all cost.
-It runs against the principles of religion and humanism.
-Using a range of policing and psychological tools and measures systematically can breach the principles of human rights, and at the advent of mass-use of artificial intelligence, can either negatively enhance the capabilities of terrorists or stride to the level of the above-mentioned dystopia of a guided society, which we advocate against.
+The idea of a guided society is an enticement which has to be prevented.
+Using a range of policing and psychological tools and measures systematically can breach the principles of human rights, and at the advent of mass-use of artificial intelligence, can either negatively enhance the capabilities of terrorists or stride to the level of the dystopia of an overly controlled society, which we advocate against.

 Thorsten Koch, MA, PgDip